COVID-19: Three New York State Regions Meet Criteria To Reopen This Week

 County executives from throughout the state joined Cuomo's news briefing by conferencing in.

-New York State will. be launching a website this week so residents can see where their specifics regions are on a daily basis in terms of the seven metrics to reopening.
+New York State has launched a website this week so residents can see where their specifics regions are on a daily basis in terms of the seven metrics to reopening.

 Click here to sign up for Daily Voice's free daily emails and news alerts.